fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Spell Points aren't *quite* as precious as Hit Points, but they're also somewhat easier to regenerate.
 Simply being exposed to sunlight will naturally generate SP over time; in principle this means walking around Skara Brae during the daytime, but there are also a small number of special effect squares in dungeons that provide sunlight-like regeneration.
 The Spell Staff also grants MP regeneration like the Troll Staff does for HP.

-The trouble, of course, with walking around Skara Brae in the daytime is that wandering monsters will occasionally attack you, which is probably why you were trying to regenerate MP in the first place.
+The trouble with walking around Skara Brae in the daytime, of course, is that wandering monsters will occasionally attack you.
+Which is probably why you were trying to regenerate MP in the first place.

 On the Apple (but *not* on the PC), there is a hack that works in your favor: being inside a building still counts, so long as it's daytime outside.
 This means you can stand in the Adventurers' Guild, shop the inventory at Garth's, chat with the Review Board, hang out at a Temple or Roscoe's, or simply wait around at the "Press any key" screen after exploring a building.

 On the PC, you're going to be stuck with standing around outside where you're likely to get jumped by random encounters.
 There's not much to be done about this, unfortunately.

-It's slow to restore SP the natural way but it's free, and in the early going you won't have enough money to do anything else.
+It's slow to restore SP the natural way, but it's free, and in the early going you won't have enough money to do anything else.
 I recommending looking for your emulator's "turbo" button to make the time pass a bit faster.

-If you happen to find a Spell Staff, there's another trick you can use: the holder regenerates 1 MP per combat round, so start up a Party Combat and have everyone Defend.
+When you do find a Spell Staff there's another trick you can use: the holder regenerates 1 MP per combat round, so start up a Party Combat and have everyone Defend.
 No one can attack you while you're in combat and you'll regenerate SP faster than anything besides paying Roscoe.

 ### Dungeon Difficulty